1Clarence3/Digit-Recognition/README.md

 # Digit-Recognition
 In this Digit Recognition Project, I programmed in Java and used the StdDraw class to draw the graphics.
-For generating the 30 images per digit, I added noise randomley (1-4 times).
+I generated 30 images with noise added per digit.
+Noise was added 1-4 times for each digit.
 As for the training method in my Perceptron class, I used the 35 pixels as my inputs and assigned 35 weights to each individual pixel.
-Then, I looped through the 300 images and updated the weights as well as the theta for each individual pixel.
+Then, I looped through the 300 (30 images from digits 0-9) images and updated the weights as well as the theta for each individual pixel.